giusguerrini/xwterm/doc/60-coding-conventions.md

 You can create an entire portal in just a few lines.
 There is no convoluted backend logic, no overly complicated DB report that you can't handle with just a few instructions.

-But don’t you feel a subtle uneasiness?
+But don't you feel a subtle uneasiness?
 A hint of dissatisfaction?

 Yes, your life is comfortable now, but you are losing the ability to enjoy simple things.
 Here's some advice for you: leave your loft for just one day and step out onto the street.
 Experience the simple joy of creating a `<div>`, giving it a name - not an automatically generated one, but a real, unique name: you can't love anything if you haven't given it a name -, seeing it run towards you, wagging his tail, when you call it with `document.getElementById`, changing its text color by tenderly caressing its `style.color` property...